Atlantic slave trade to Brazil

-Early History
+Early history

-The slave trade had already a strong presence in Africa for thousands of years, at the time of the European Age of Discoveries.
+The slave trade had already a strong presence in Africa for thousands of years, at the time of the European Age of Discovery.
 The Portuguese began contact with the African slave markets to rescue civilians and military captives since the time of the Reconquista.
 At this time, the Alfaqueque was the one who had the mission to negotiate captives rescue.
 When Catherine of Austria authorized the slave trade to Brazil, the slave trade from Africa, which was previously dominated by Africans, started also to be dominated by Europeans.
 The lists of enslaved captives for ransom and freed during the reign of John V of Portugal reveal that even Brazilians were captured and sold in African markets.

 The slave trade to Brazil was not exclusive to European and Brazilian white traders, but it was an activity in which pumbeiros, who were mestizos, free blacks and also former slaves, not only dedicated to the slave trade as controlled trade coastal - in the case of Angola, also part of domestic trade - also played the role of cultural mediators in the Atlantic slave trade of Africa.
 See Francisco Félix de Sousa, freed at age 17, the largest Brazilian slaves trader.

-The motive of trafficking - the sugar economy
+The motive of trafficking – the sugar economy

 From 1530, with the knowledge gained in the manufacture of sugar in the islands of Madeira and São Tomé, and then with the creation in 1549 of the General Government to Brazil, the Portuguese Crown sought to encourage the construction of sugar mills in Brazil.
 But the settlers found great difficulties in recruitment of manpower and lack of capital to finance the installation of sugar mills.
-The various epidemics that, from 1560, decimated the Indian slaves at an alarming rate, caused that the Portuguese Crown to create laws that prohibit, partially, the slavery of Indians, that is, "forbade the enslavement of converted Indians and only allowed the capture of slaves only through war against the Indians that they fight or devour the Portuguese, or Allied Indians or slaves; this war should be enacted by the sovereign or the Governor General."
+The various epidemics that, from 1560, decimated the Indian slaves at an alarming rate, caused that the Portuguese Crown to create laws that prohibit, partially, the slavery of Indians, that is, "forbade the enslavement of converted Indians and only allowed the capture of slaves only through war against the Indians that they fight or devour the Portuguese, or allied Indians or slaves; this war should be enacted by the sovereign or the Governor General."
 Other adaptations of this law came later.